psychemedia/middle-english-romances/sir-isumbras.md

 Hame with hym that thay walde gaa,
 And be of his menȝé;
 Thay ansuerde, als the angelle tham kende,
-" For the were we to the batelle sende,
+"For the were we to the batelle sende,
 Thyne awenne sonnes are wee! "

 LXVI.